harrisonchiu/FMC-ND/README.md

 # X-Plane Data for 787-9 Climbing Performance

-**This is a documentation of the data collection, regression and its analysis so that future changes can easily be made to the altitude estimator and flight path computer in X-Plane.**
+**This is a documentation of the data collection, regression and its analysis so that future changes can easily be made to the altitude estimator and flight path computer in X-Plane.
+This is only used only for reference of part of the project.
+This is NOT the repo for the navigational display, propreitary software.**

-Tools used: Excel, Octave, Python, R
+Tools used: Excel, Matlab/Octave, Python, R

 Estimate the 787-9 plane's ROC with multiple regression from the 787-8 plane's altitude and weight